 - The Board of Directors has established criteria and arranged for the self-assessment on the performance as a whole board and of individual director at least once every year.
 The aforementioned Self-Assessment Form requests that the assessor specify the strong points, weak points and matters that require improvements.
-The Board of Directors has jointly considered the results of the assessment and established guidelines for improvement of the Board's performance in the following years for the best benefit to the Company. - All 4 sub-committees comprise of Audit Committee ("AC"), Risk Management Committee ("RMC"), Nomination and Remuneration Committee ("NRC"), and Corporate Governance Committee ("CGC") have established criteria and arranged for the self-assessment on the performance as a whole board and of individual on a yearly basis.
+The Board of Directors has jointly considered the results of the assessment and established guidelines for improvement of the Board's performance in the following years for the best benefit to the Company. - All four sub-committees comprise of Audit Committee ("AC"), Risk Management Committee ("RMC"), Nomination and Remuneration Committee ("NRC"), and Corporate Governance Committee ("CGC") have established criteria and arranged for the self-assessment on the performance as a whole board and of individual on a yearly basis.
 The aforementioned Self-Assessment Form requests that the assessor specify the strong points, weak points and matters that require improvements.
-Each committee has jointly considered the results of the assessment and established guidelines for improvement of each committee's performance in the following years for the best benefit to the Company. - The self-assessment results on the performance of the Board of Directors and the sub-committee for an individual committee and person of the year 2021 was of an average score of 91.42% 100.00%.
+Each committee has jointly considered the results of the assessment and established guidelines for improvement of each committee's performance in the following years for the best benefit to the Company. - The self-assessment results on the performance of the Board of Directors and the sub-committee as a whole and as an individual of the year 2022 was of an average score of 94.21% 100.00%.
 The directors gave recommendations to improve the performance of each committee that is beneficial to the company.
 The assessment scores for all faculties are summarized as follow:

-Committee Self-assessment on Performance as a whole committee Self-assessment on Performance as an Individual 2020 2021 2020 2021 1) Board of Directors 96.50% 92.86% 96.28% 94.34% 2) Audit Committee 100.00% 100.00% 100.00% 100.00% 3) Risk Management Committee 95.20% 94.60% 90.40% 94.20% 4) Nomination and Remuneration 91.42% 92.52% 90.97% 92.61% 5) Corporate Governance Committee 93.86% 96.31% 93.07% 95.63%
+Committee Self-assessment on Performance as a whole committee Self-assessment on Performance as an Individual 2021 2022 2021 2022 1) Board of Directors 92.86% 94.41% 94.34% 94.21% 2) Audit Committee 100.00% 100.00% 100.00% 100.00% 3) Risk Management Committee 92.52% 94.54% 92.61% 94.58% 4) Nomination and Remuneration 94.60% 97.60% 94.20% 95.80% 5) Corporate Governance Committee 96.31% 98.27% 95.63% 97.82%